eighteyes/tt-rules/manual.md

 ## Feast Day
 The whole point of building a Troll Town is Feast Day.
 All injuries are healed.
-Feasting automatically occurs at the end of Turn 10, 20, 30 and 40, unless triggered earlier by the Troll Boss.
+Feasting automatically occurs at the end of Turn 10, 20, 30 and 40.
 On Feast Day, there must be 4, 16, 25 and 40 children captured, and sufficient Workshops to cook them.
 Otherwise the Boss throws a Tantrum.
 Keep overage children for next Feast.